mdaffin/disconnected.systems/site/blog/pi-zero-w-rover-setup/README.md

 - serial
 - raspberry-pi
 - pwm
-title: Pi Zero W Rover Setup
 ---

+# Pi Zero W Rover Setup

 The raspberry pi zero w has just been released and I managed to get my hands on one before they sold out.
 This has sparked me to restart one of my old project